Home Android - Escalating a WebView Intent Injection

 After the last post on intent injection through exported activities, a few people reached out with the same kind of feedback.
-Their target apps had an exported activity, the activity took an extra parameter, the WebView loaded it — but the session-cookie-into-Burp-Collaborator ending of that post did not work for them.
+Their target apps had an exported activity, the activity took an extra parameter, the WebView loaded it, but the session cookie into Burp Collaborator ending of that post did not work for them.
 Either the cookie was scoped too tightly for the API to accept it, or the activity loaded the URL into a file:// resolver, or the obvious WebView did not contain a JavaScript bridge but a deeper non-exported activity did.

-If you have not read the previous post, the short version is this.
-An Android activity that is exported (either with android:exported="true" or implicitly via an <intent-filter>) can be launched by any other application on the device.
+The short version of the primitive for anyone who has not read the previous post: an Android activity that is exported (either with android:exported="true" or implicitly via an <intent-filter>) can be launched by any other application on the device.
 If that activity reads an Intent extra and feeds it into WebView.loadUrl() without validation, you have an open redirect that any installed third-party app can fire.
 Reporting just the redirect tends to land between informational and low severity.
 The escalation is what makes it a real bug.
+The previous post ended at session cookie theft.
+That is the most common escalation, but it is not the only one.

 Briefly: most apps share their HTTP cookie jar between the in-app WebView and the app’s own networking layer.
 When the WebView loads your attacker URL, the GET request goes out with the user’s authenticated cookies in the header.
 Point the URL at a Burp Collaborator host and the cookie lands in your logs.